coffeetycoon/Coffee-Tycoon/README.md

     - Mark All Notifications As Read

 ### v1.14 Grab a Lab
+  - Prior to unlocking, the tab is greyed out and when you click on it it should say "Unlock/Purchase the Research Lab Golden Upgrade" in a notification,
   - Research Lab (Available as Golden Upgrade)
     - A new tab where you can spend coffee to discover new drink recipes
-    - Research Drink Recipes (e.g., Espresso, Latte, Cappuccino, Macchiato)
+    - Research Drink Recipes (e.g., Espresso, Latte, Cappuccino, Macchiato) ~10 drinks total
-    - Each unlocked drink provides a unique, permanent passive boost (e.g., "Espressos boost click power by +25%", "Lattes boost all Barista CPS by +10%")
+    - Each unlocked drink provides a unique, passive boost (e.g., "Espressos boost click power by +25%", "Lattes boost all Barista CPS by +10%") + some will have debuffs and buffs as part of the same drink
+      - You can choose in the tab which drink is active, max 3 is active at a time, 1st one is at 100% power, 2nd is at 75% power, last is at 50% power
+      - To change the drink it costs 1 swap, each swap generates over an hour

 ### v1.15 Roasters and Coasters
   - Roastery (Available as Golden Upgrade)